Skip to main content

 2. Hold a certificate that confirms the satisfactory completion of a recognized dairy course, or pass a qualifying examination to ensure proficiency;

-There is no continuing education requirement for workers with an unrestricted license.
+There is no continuing education requirement for workers with an unrestricted licence.

 BCIT currently offers the only recognized dairy courses (Food 1151 and Food 2151) in BC.